CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 The _ls_ command lists the contents of a folder (also called a directory).
 The _-a_ argument means list all the contents, including the hidden files and folders.
 The tilda character '~' refers to your home folder.

-Under Windows, you can start the Git Bash program and run commands similar to OS X and Linux.

 If you do not find a .ssh folder, then run the following command to generate a public-private key pair, which will also create the